huaminghuangtw/Evergreen-Notes/Permanent-Notes/rest, reset, relax, recharge.md

 [Kaffikok](https://sketchplanations.com/kaffikok) is a charming term from the Sámi people of northern Norway, Sweden, and Finland.
 It combines the words for “coffee” and “boil” to describe the distance/interval between coffee breaks during activities like hiking or traveling.
 More than just a measure of distance, it reflects the cultural value of taking mindful pauses during journeys to rest, savor the moment, connect with others, and enjoy a warm drink, often prepared communally in nature.

 **Fika** is a cherished Swedish tradition of taking a break—usually once or twice a day—to enjoy coffee and a light snack like pastries or sandwiches, often in the company of others.
 More than just a coffee break, fika emphasizes slowing down, connecting with people, and creating a moment of calm and joy in daily life.
-It's deeply embedded in Swedish culture, including workplace routines, and reflects values of balance, mindfulness, and community.
+It’s deeply embedded in Swedish culture, including workplace routines, and reflects values of balance, mindfulness, and community.

 ---